Search

 VIII.
 Informal Resolution

 This option focuses on providing: a) information to both parties, b) support to the survivor, including referrals, and c) the possibility of mediation for resolution.
 The survivor and the respondent are each entitled to have a support person while pursuing an informal resolution.
 Informal resolution procedures do not require any direct contact between the parties.
-The Equity Officer, or alternate designate, will provide support to the survivor that may include, but is not limited to:
+The Staff Representative Equity, or alternate designate, will provide support to the survivor that may include, but is not limited to:

 • Providing information on members rights as an employee of York University under the Collective Agreement;